DebonairSM/eu-to-na-fila/docs/AESTHETIC_CONSISTENCY_PLAN.md

 - [ ] Remove backdrop-filter from back button
 - [ ] Change back button border-radius to 0
 - [ ] Update back button to solid background
-- [ ] Remove backdrop-filter from hidden indicator
-- [ ] Change hidden indicator border-radius to 0
 - [ ] Update all buttons to angular
 - [ ] Verify all cards have border-radius: 0
 - [ ] Verify no gradients remain